Friday, May 31, 2024

 Sat May 18 6p: Walker Buehler (0-1, 7.36) vs. Graham Ashcraft (3-2, 4.12)

-Things were rolling against the Giants this week, but our meek 4-1 loss last night, with plenty of wasted opportunities throughout.
+Things were rolling against the Giants earlier this week with two good wins, however the series unfortunately culminated in our meek 4-1 loss last night, with plenty of wasted opportunities throughout.
 Blame the bottom five in the lineup again: Max Muncy, Teoscar Hernandez, Gavin Lux, Andy Pages, and James (Automatic) Outman, who went a combined 0-for-18 with 7 Ks, to thoroughly squash any potential rally we tried to muster.

 The healthy division lead gives us time to figure out who else outside the Big Four is going to hit.
 I had high hopes for Muncy and Lux, both of whom have picked up their defensive play, but Muncy has fallen back to a .223 BA / .798 OPS (still an OPS+ of 125, shockingly) and Lux a .194 BA / .525 OPS (OPS+ 50).
 And then there's Automatic Outman, batting .151 with an OPS of .530 (OPS+ 51).